THE FENCE SAGA - How my dogs outsmarted me and helped me build a better fence

 Photo 4 - Baby Max soon learned how to lean on the wire fence and bend the top with his weigh and then hop on the other side...

-Photo 5 - Andy gave up and did not want to put any more time into the fencing so I took charge.
+Photo 5 - My husband Andy gave up and did not want to put any more time into the fencing so I took charge.
 I replaced the tarp with palettes.
 I got them for free at the Casino warehouse.
 I took that picture from the roof.
 (I love being on the roof!!!)

 Click on the photos for a better view.